Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/web-client-access-resource-server/aad-web-application/README.md

-# OAuth 2.0 Sample for Azure AD Spring Boot Starter client library for Java
+# OAuth 2.0 Sample for Azure AD Spring Boot Starter

 ## Key concepts
 This sample illustrates how to use `spring-cloud-azure-starter-active-directory` package to work with OAuth 2.0 and OpenID Connect protocols on Azure.
 This sample will use Microsoft Graph API to retrieve user information.